AdvancedEel850/Rust_Start/README.md

 # Development Environment

-{Describe the tools that you used to develop the software}
+I used Visual Studio Code and the rust extension.

-{Describe the programming language that you used and any libraries.}
+I had to add the random library to the code, so I could generate a random number.

 # Useful Websites